The trading cards on a separate page, here.

 Source: crunch385 of pkmncollectors

-This plastic card was included in packs of Subarado's Pokemon Ramune candy.
+These plastic cards were included in packs of Subarado's Pokemon Ramune candy.

 Clear (10th Movie) Card